telerik/blazor-docs/components/upload/overview.md

                             {
                                 // Implement security mechanisms here - prevent path traversals,
                                 // check for allowed extensions, types, permissions, etc.
-                                // this sample always deletes the file from the root and is not sufficient for a real application
+                                // this sample always deletes the file from the root and is not sufficient for a real application.

                                 System.IO.File.Delete(physicalPath);
                             }
                         }
                         catch
                         {
-                            // implement error handling here, this merely indicates a failure to the upload Response.StatusCode = 500;
+                            // Implement error handling here, this example merely indicates an upload failure.
+                            Response.StatusCode = 500;
                             Response.WriteAsync("some error message"); // custom error message }